 Classical Concerts at Saint-Germain-des-Prés Church: Schedules & Tickets

-Eglise Saint-Germain-des-Prés offers a free organ concert on the last Sunday of each month at around 3 pm - but check the schedule on the Saint Germain des Prés website to confirm the time.
+Église Saint-Germain-des-Prés also offers a free pipe organ concert on the last Sunday of each month at around 3 pm - but check the schedule on the Saint Germain des Prés website to confirm the time.

-Saint-Germain-des-Prés Church parishioners conduct free guided tours in French on Tuesdays and Thursdays from 2pm-5:30pm and on the third Sunday of most months at 3pm.
+Saint-Germain-des-Prés Church parishioners conduct free guided tours in French on Tuesdays and Thursdays from 2 pm-5:30 pm and on the third Sunday of most months at 3 pm.
 Tours do not take place during July and August.
 Confirm availability on the church's website before you go.

 What if you don't understand French very well?
 Should you still consider taking one of these tours?

-To get a different type of experience, join a tour which includes the Saint Germain neighborhood, such as the Charming Nooks & Crannies Bike Tour or the Iconic Neighborhoods Guided Walking Tour (choose the Saint Germain des Prés tour).
-In addition to other attractions, you'll see the church exterior and learn more about this fascinating part of Paris's Left Bank.
+To get a different type of experience in English, join a tour which includes the Saint Germain neighborhood, such as the Charming Nooks & Crannies Bike Tour or the Iconic Neighborhoods Guided Walking Tour (choose the Saint Germain des Prés tour).
+In addition to other attractions, you'll see the church exterior and learn more about this fascinating and historical part of Paris's Left Bank.

 Visit Saint-Germain-des-Prés Church On Your Own: What to See

-In addition to joining a guided tour in French, you can also visit (with free admission) Eglise Saint-Germain-des-Prés on your own to experience the beauty of the architecture and get close-up views of the art.
+You can also explore Église Saint-Germain-des-Prés on your own to experience the beauty of the architecture and get close-up views of the paintings, frescoes, and statues.

-Enter the church through the door under the tower and as you walk across the early 16th entrance porch, look up.
-You'll see a 12th century lintel over the door depicting the Last Supper.
+Enter the church through the door under the tower and as you walk across the early 16th-century entrance porch, look up.
+Over the door, you'll see a 12th-century lintel depicting the Last Supper.